egunadi/dsci510/README.md

 ## Installation

 The environment.yml file in GitHub can be used to recreate my environment.
 For topic modeling analysis, a tool called MALLET (MAchine Learning for LanguagE Toolkit) is used.
-It's written in Java, which means the Java Development Kit also has to be installed.
+It's written in Java, which means the Java Development Kit also must be installed.
 Here is an article that provides guidance on how to set everything up:
 <https://melaniewalsh.github.io/Intro-Cultural-Analytics/05-Text-Analysis/07-Topic-Modeling-Set-Up.html>

 Note that my "mallet-2.0.8" directory resides in the git repository.